fatehuh/INFOSYS221-Journals/README.md

 ## 1. Lecture Content
 I started preparing for lecture session by having my notes printed prior to watching lecture recordings and skimmed through.
 It has helped me have basic idea of the topics rather than just leaving me blank as the lecturers explain the topic.
 It may be hard to keep doing this due to my packed schedule but doing it whenever I can make the differences.
 Small progress is progress 

+## 2. Lab Content
+There is a lot of confusion going on for me when it comes to object template and JSON.
+Therefore, I contributed lesser than all my group members in this week’s lab.
+Nonetheless, I learned a lot from the lab as my group members discussed object templates, constructors, JSON (and I googled a lot of what they were talking about).
+My new focus is to understand object better.